 I was diagnosed with spinal muscular atrophy (SMA), a rare neuromuscular disease, at a young age, and was given nine years to live.
-Now, at 26 years old, I’ve surpassed all expectations, and have dedicated my life to the hard and holy work of disability justice.
+Now, at 27 years old, I’ve surpassed all expectations, and have dedicated my life to the hard and holy work of disability justice.

-I’m a storyteller at heart, with a love of all things fairytale.
-Currently, I am revising #Ouroboros, an adult space fantasy with #OwnVoices disability representation.
-My writing has been published in a variety of literary magazines and anthologies.
+I’m a storyteller at heart, with a love of the horrific and whimsical.
+Over the years, I’ve written everything from poetry to personal essays; my work has been published in a variety of literary magazines and anthologies.

-I have degrees in psychology and community care, and am always thinking about the intersection of disability and mental health.
+I have degrees in psychology and community care and am always thinking about the intersection of disability and mental health.
 I freelance as an editor and sensitivity reader while working part-time as a disability advocate.

 I live in snowy Minnesota with my parents and the cat of my heart, Rey.
-If I’m not writing, I’m probably cultivating whimsy, analyzing media, or indulging my imagination through ritual and art.
+If I’m not writing, I’m probably analyzing media, playing games, or indulging my imagination through ritual and art. 🌈🦋💫